MicrosoftDocs/azure-docs/articles/ai-services/speech-service/personal-voice-create-project.md

 To create a personal voice project, use the `Projects_Create` operation of the custom voice API.
 Construct the request body according to the following instructions:

-- Set the required `description` property.
-The description can be changed later.
 - Set the required `kind` property to `PersonalVoice`.
 The kind can't be changed later.
-- Optionally, set the `displayName` property for the project name.
-The project name can be changed later.
+- Optionally, set the `description` property for the project description.
+The project description can be changed later.

 Make an HTTP POST request using the URI as shown in the following `Projects_Create` example.
 - Replace `YourResourceKey` with your Speech resource key.